Skip to content

 To download individual files through Cirro browser, navigate through the folder structure of the dataset until you find the file you are looking for, click on the file name and choose "Download".

-To download an entire dataset, use the "Download All" button at the top of the dataset's page and either download a zip file or choose "CLI Instructions" to get commands you can use in the command line.
-If the dataset is too large to download via the website (greater than 100 GB), you will get a warning to use the command line.
+If you selected to download the data as a .zip file and the dataset is too large to download via the website (greater than 100 GB), you will get a pop-up warning you to use the command line.
 Downloading via the browser will also time out after an hour.
+Please note that downloading files out of AWS may incur charges according to AWS data transfer costs.

 Lean more about downloading datasets from Cirro using the command line, Python, or R.